Imagine you are studying peacefully and all of a sudden a cardinal hit your window. You might be thinking why do cardinals fly into windows?

 fermented berries contain a higher amount of sugar, compared to normal berries.
 However, since the process of fermentation is incomplete, toxic substances like alcohol remain in them.

 According to studies it has been found cardinals avoid fermented blueberries (Vaccinium spp.).
 This may make you think that they would not fly into windows since lack of food doesn’t seem to be a reason for this behavior.

 However, they do fly into windows when there are berries all around them and also close to the window.
 Yes it is true birds can get drunk and it is a proven fact from studies.

 Birds use stars to navigate during the night time, especially during their migration time.
 However, things can get harder for them when they enter busy cities with so many distractions.

 There might be street lights, car lights, etc due to which they would get distracted and may fly toward a window.
 Cardinals don’t migrate far away from their birthplaces but still sometimes due to the fear of predators, they may be forced to migrate.

 During this time, it is possible for them to hit your windows because they may not be able to see them in a hurry.

 4. Cardinals May Not Notice Windows

-Cardinals may not notice windows and fly into them.
+One of the most common reasons cardinal keeps flying into window is that they may not notice the windows and fly into them.
 They may do so in the early morning hours when it is still dark outside.
 Apart from that, sometimes the windows are so clear that they may not even notice the glass.

 This is also one of the main reasons in areas with taller buildings.
 The windows are usually very clean and cardinals cannot see them before they fly into them.